-Turning the air flow selector to the windshield position turns on the defogging function with the purpose of clearing the front view.
+Turning the air flow selector to the windshield position turns on the defogging/defrosting function with the purpose of clearing the windshield.

-In this position, air intake selector mode changes to FRESH automatically to clean up the front view quickly.
+In this position, air intake selector mode changes to FRESH automatically to clear the windshield quickly.
 It is not possible to return to RECIRCULATE in this position.